Attosecond quantum optical interferometry: DISCUSSION

-This work has explored the concept of \textit{attosecond quantum interferometry}, developing its capabilities as a quantum state engineering tool, and indicates its inherent limitations as a quantum state tomography technique, while simultaneously allow for new insights onto learning the quantum state.~While the two-color phase delay plays a role analogous to that of a local oscillator in homodyne detection, it simultaneously alters the quantum properties of the state itself.~Consequently, the outcomes of the homodyne-like measurements do not yield proper reconstructions of the harmonic quantum state.
-Nonetheless, they provide reliable insights into learning its properties via $\textit{attosecond quantum tomography (AQT)}$.
-Given the practical difficulty of performing true quantum state tomography in the extreme-ultraviolet regime, AQT thus emerges as an alternative and valuable approach for probing the quantum properties of high harmonic radiation.
-In particular, it can serve as a witness of squeezing in the driving field: our results show that when the $2\omega$ component is thermal, the variance along the squeezed optical quadrature of the generated harmonics satisfies $(\Delta X_{\theta})^2\gg 0.5$ for all quadrature angles $\theta$.
+This work has explored the concept of \textit{attosecond quantum interferometry}, developing its capabilities to control the phase-space properties, photon statistics and correlations of the HHG-emitted radiation, and indicates its inherent limitations as a quantum state tomography technique, while simultaneously allow for new insights onto learning the quantum state.~While the two-color phase delay plays a role analogous to that of a local oscillator in homodyne detection, it simultaneously alters the quantum properties of the state itself.~Consequently, the outcomes of the homodyne-like measurements obtained through AQT do not yield proper reconstructions of the harmonic quantum state.~Nonetheless, they provide robust and quantitatively reliable access to its phase-space properties, yielding reconstruction fidelities approaching 90\% or higher compared to those obtained through homodyne detection.

-Leveraging classical schemes, AQI enables quantum state engineering of even-harmonic orders by tuning the two-color phase difference~[Fig.~\ref{fig:state_engineering}].
-This control not only modifies the quantum properties of the individual harmonic modes but also tailors the correlations between them~[Fig.~\ref{fig:correlations}].
-Although the harmonic states are compatible with classical mixtures of coherent states, we still observe signatures of quantum correlations.
+Thus, given the practical difficulty of performing true quantum state tomography in the extreme-ultraviolet regime, AQT emerges as a valuable alternative for probing the phase-space properties of the emitted radiation.
+Furthermore, our analysis shows that AQT can act as a witness of non-classical fluctuations in the driving field.
+For instance, when the $2\omega$ component is thermal, the variance $(\Delta X_{\theta})^2 \gg 0.5$ for all quadrature angles $\theta$, unlike to what is found for the case of squeezed driving fields where $\min_{\theta}[(\Delta X_{\theta})^2] \simeq 0.5$.~Thus, the sensitivity of the harmonic radiation properties to the nature of the driving field make them an ideal probe to characterize the properties of the drive.